alexaulbach/RadarTracker/README.md

 You can research the entities in the following order:

 #### Immovebles tracker
-Tracks train-stops every 30 seconds.
+Charts train-stops every 30 seconds.
 No need to place radars everywhere.

 This means: A train-stop is charted once every 30 seconds, then it keeps 10 seconds completly charted and 20 seconds in fog-of-war until it is re-charted.
 This is with default trains a good compromise.

 #### Movement tracker
-Scans every vehicle (trains, cars, tank...).
+Charts every vehicle (trains, cars, tank...).

-If vehicle is driving every 1/2 seconds and tries to look forward.
+If vehicle is driving: Every 1/2 seconds and tries to look forward.
+(This is with the default vehicles good enough, but there might be problems with very fast vehicles)

-If it is waiting every 17.5 seconds (10 sconds visible, 7.5 in fog).
+If it is waiting: Every 17.5 seconds (10 sconds visible, 7.5 in fog).

 #### Rotation tracker